 With around 6000 taxa of plants distributed over 10 different gardens, UBC Botanical Garden is a bona fide source of biodiversity in Vancouver.
 Helping maintain it is a small army of horticulturists that regularly incorporate new members into their ranks, some of whom come from the Garden’s Horticulture Training Program (HTP).
 Launched in 2012, it is the only full-time program of its kind in Metro Vancouver north of the Fraser River, and aims to teach the skills necessary to enter the field of horticulture through eight months of instruction, from late summer to spring.

-Headed by Chief Educator Egan Davis (BCLNA’s Educator of the Year), the program introduces students to, among other areas, principles and techniques of landscape construction and design, garden ecology, plant biology and health, the role of soil in natural and constructed landscapes, ornamental and food crop management, and hands-on landscape and garden management.
+Headed by Principal Instructor Egan Davis (BCLNA’s Educator of the Year), the program introduces students to, among other areas, principles and techniques of landscape construction and design, garden ecology, plant biology and health, the role of soil in natural and constructed landscapes, ornamental and food crop management, and hands-on landscape and garden management.

 Graduates of the program are well prepared to apply for entry-level positions with landscaping firms, golf courses, nurseries, and municipal park departments, and also receive credit for the classroom portion of Levels 1 & 2 of the provincial horticulture apprenticeship.